animysore/blog/_posts/2014-12-25-the-future-of-web-development.md

 [Node Cloud](http://www.nodecloud.org/) This website contains all the possible resources you will ever need to get started with Node.js, including details of different frameworks and IDE's.

+[Udemy's Node.js tutorial](https://blog.udemy.com/node-js-tutorial/) Udemy has a beginners' course for learning MongoDB in Node.js.
+Great for someone who wants to launch themselves into a database-intensive NodeJS project.

 [Github list of Angular JS Resources](https://github.com/jmcunningham/AngularJS-Learning) From what I infer after opening a fraction of the links to resources provided here - and they are great ones too - is if you want to begin with Angular Js, visit this page.